julianpoy/recipesage-docs/docs/tutorials/meal-plans/create.md

 3. Click the + button in the bottom right corner
 4. Click "manual entry" unless you want to [📖 add a recipe](#via-the-meal-plan-page)
 5. Enter the title, date, and select a meal
+6. Optionally add notes
-6. Click "add to meal plan"
+7. Click "add to meal plan"

 ## Adding a Recipe to a Meal Plan